First Draft Writers’ Series

 Open Mic

-NEXT: Join us for a reading with Louise Dunlap
+NEXT: Join us for a reading with Rachel Barton

 7:00 p.m.
 ZOOM ONLY

-Having trouble with the link? text or call Roberta and she can email to you!
+Having trouble with the link?
+Text or call Roberta at 541-310-7413 and she’ll send it to you directly.

 Coming Soon: